vannguyengd/gooddata-ui/docs/50_custom__execution.md

 ```

 All attributes are defined using their `displayForm` identifiers.
 This assures that you application can work on top of
-different workspaces which have the same Logical Data Model.
+different workspaces which have the same logical data model (LDM).
 For more information, see [Determine the Attribute Value ID](https://help.gooddata.com/display/doc/Determine+the+Attribute+Value+ID).

 ## Filter

-You can limit the execution by providing one or more `filters`.
+You can limit the execution by providing one or more `filter`'s.
 Multiple filters are always interpreted as an intersection of all individual filters \(`f1 AND f2 AND f3...`).

 The structure of individual filters is identical to the `filters` prop that is used to filter visual components.
 For more information, see [Filter Visual Components](30_tips__filter_visual_components.md).

 ## Measure

-Measures in the scope of execution indicate what values must the Analytical Backend calculate and include in the result,
+Measures in the scope of execution indicate what values the Analytical Backend must calculate and include in the result,
 potentially sliced as indicated by the the different attributes.

 You can construct measures of multiple types:

--  measures created by aggregating facts in your LDM
+-  Measures created by aggregating facts in your LDM
--  measures created by referencing an existing, potentially complex MAQL Metric
+-  Measures created by referencing an existing, potentially complex MAQL metric
--  time-over-time comparison measures constructed by 'shifting' the calculation in time
+-  Time-over-time comparison measures constructed by "shifting" the calculation in time
--  arithmetic measures constructed by combining existing measures as operands of arithmetic operations
+-  Arithmetic measures constructed by combining existing measures as operands of arithmetic operations

 The [catalog-export](02_start__catalog_export.md) tool will automatically create measure definitions for all facts
 and MAQL metrics in your workspace.